lewishowles/components/src/components/form/form-radio-group/form-radio-group.md

 - type: `array|object`
 - **required**

-The options to display as radio buttons can be provided in one of three formats for ease.
+The options to display as radio buttons can be provided in a number of formats for ease.

 - An array of strings `["option1", "option2", "option3"]`, in which case both the label and value are the same.
 - An array of numbers `[1, 2, 3]`, in which case both the label and value are the same.